joe-getcouragenow/shared/doc/LANG.md

 Documents are scanned into the sytem.

-The system then translates them to English and the other Team members' languages.
+The system then translates them to English and the other team members' languages.

 Then it indexes the documents.

-Provides facets to be applied, to allow Teams to do facet search.
+Provides facets to be applied, to allow teams to do facet search.

 Why ?